avalynndev/enjoytown/README.md

 ## What is Enjoytown?

 Welcome to **Enjoytown** the one stop for all your streaming desires!
-Explore **[enjoytown.netlify.app](https://enjoytown.netlify.app)** and dive into the world of movies, kdrama and anime.
+Explore **[enjoytown.netlify.app](https://enjoytown.netlify.app)** and dive into the world of movies, drama and anime.

-Enjoy your favorite movies, Kdrama and anime with English subs or dubs, and here's the kicker - no sign-up required!
+Enjoy your favorite movies, drama and anime with English subs or dubs, and here's the kicker - no sign-up required!

 ## Images